Feedback Matters

 3. Exit Survey and Graduate Employment Survey |

-Just before you complete your program and in the year following graduation, you'll also have an opportunity to provide formal feedback. |
+Just before you complete your program and in the year following graduation, you can also provide formal feedback. |

 Provided to the Academic Chair, Dean, Associate Dean and SAIT's Executive Management, feedback is reviewed at the program level to monitor trends and follow themes. |

-From there, Academic Chairs share feedback and have discussions with faculty around trends and observations. |
+From there, Academic Chairs share feedback and discuss trends and observations with faculty. |

 Remember, real people review your feedback